nrfconnect/sdk-nrf/doc/nrf/index.rst

 The |NCS| includes the Zephyr™ real-time operating system (RTOS), which is built for connected low power products.

 .. note::

-   nRF53 Series devices are supported for production.
-   Wireless protocol stacks and libraries may indicate support for development or support for production for different series of devices based on verification and certification status.
+   This version of the |NCS| supports prototyping and evaluation, but should not be used for production and deployment in end products.

 To access different versions of the |NCS| documentation, use the version drop-down in the top left corner.
 To view the documentation from the different repositories that are part of |NCS|, click the arrow in the bottom left corner and select the desired document set.